techidaily/site-windows11/source/_posts/enhancing-system-appearance-with-custom-pointer-design.md

 ## How to Change Your Cursor on Windows

  There's a lot you can do to change your cursor.
 For example, you can entirely change the cursor type, tweak the cursor scheme, or even modify the cursor color or speed.
 So, with a few tweaks here and there, you can change almost everything about your mouse cursor.
-If you want something totally unique, you can even[import a custom mouse cursor on Windows 11](https://www.makeuseof.com/windows-11-custom-mouse-cursor/) .
+If you want something totally unique, you can even [import a custom mouse cursor on Windows 11](https://www.makeuseof.com/windows-11-custom-mouse-cursor/) .

  We'll go through all of them individually, starting with changing the individual cursor.